 Taxes and the water escrow can range greatly depending on the cost of a home.
 Colorado property taxes are low, around .05% of the sales price in my county.
 A water escrow may be $100.
 In other states, property taxes can be ten times higher than they are in Colorado.

-When you live in a neighborhood with a HOA, you usually have to pay a monthly fee.
+When you live in a neighborhood with an HOA, you usually have to pay a monthly fee.
 Many costs besides the monthly fee come with an HOA as well as different payment structures.
-I just sold a house for sellers that had a HOA, but had no monthly HOA payments.
+I just sold a house for sellers that had an HOA but had no monthly HOA payments.
 The HOA collected money by charging a .05% fee of the selling price of a home, which was split between buyer and seller on every house sold in the neighborhood.
 The sellers did not know this policy and were quite surprised at closing.

 Most HOAs do not work this way, but many do charge transfer fees or fees for a status letter.
 These fees can be $20, $150, or more.
 The purchase contract will determine who pays these fees.
 The fees could be split, paid by the seller, or paid by the buyer.

-What are the total direct costs when you sell a house?
+What are the total costs when you sell a house?

 Costs discussed up to this point have been direct costs when you sell a house.
 On a $200,000 house, the costs may be as follows: